sajjjadayobi/CLIPfa/README.md

 </span>

 # CLIPfa: Connecting Farsi Text and Images
-OpenAI recently released [`the paper Learning Transferable Visual Models From Natural Language Supervision`](https://arxiv.org/abs/2103.00020) in which they present the CLIP (Contrastive Language–Image Pre-training) model.
+OpenAI released [`the paper Learning Transferable Visual Models From Natural Language Supervision`](https://arxiv.org/abs/2103.00020) in which they present the CLIP (Contrastive Language–Image Pre-training) model.
 This model is trained to connect text and images, by matching their corresponding vector representations using a contrastive learning objective.
 CLIP consists of two separate models, a vision encoder and a text encoder.
 These were trained on a wooping 400 Million images and corresponding captions.
-In this work we've trained a **Tiny Farsi(Persian)** version of [`OpenAI's CLIP`](https://openai.com/blog/clip/) on a crawled dataset with 400,000 (image, text) pairs.
-We used [`Farahani's RoBERTa-fa`](https://huggingface.co/m3hrdadfi/roberta-zwnj-wnli-mean-tokens) for text encoder and Original [`CLIP's ViT`](https://huggingface.co/openai/clip-vit-base-patch32) as vision encoder and finetuned them.
+We have trained a Farsi (Persian) version of OpenAI's CLIP on a dataset of 400,000 (image, text) pairs.
+We used [`Farahani's RoBERTa-fa`](https://huggingface.co/m3hrdadfi/roberta-zwnj-wnli-mean-tokens) as the text encoder and [‍‍`ViT‍`](https://huggingface.co/openai/clip-vit-base-patch32) as the vision encoder from Original CLIP and finetuned them.

 ![CLIPfa image](https://github.com/sajjjadayobi/CLIPfa/blob/main/assets/clipfa.png)

-Keep it in mind that, this model was trained only on 400K pairs whereas the Original CLIP was traind on 4m pairs and The training process took 30 days across 592 V100 GPUs.
+It should be noted that only 400K pairs were used for this training, whereas 4 million pairs were used for the Original CLIP.
+Also, the training took 30 days across 592 GPUs powered by the V100 chip.

 ## How to use?
-You can use these models of the shelf.
-Both models create vectors with 768 dimention.
+Both models generate vectors with 768 dimensions.
 ```python
 from transformers import CLIPVisionModel, RobertaModel, AutoTokenizer, CLIPFeatureExtractor
 # download pre-trained models